Showing Homes in Cold Weather: Tips for Real Estate Agents

 Give Yourself Enough Time

-The life of a real estate agent is a busy one, and you’ll often find yourself rushing from one appointment to another.
-Bad weather can make journeys unpredictable and what might usually be a 30-minute drive could easily turn into an hour.
 To avoid any unnecessary stress, give yourself plenty of time between showings and arrive well ahead of your client.
 If you are rushing around and on edge, they will pick up on it and feel on edge themselves which can kill their mood.

 Make Sure Clients Can Easily Access the Property

-Bad weather can make it difficult to reach a property and it could be the case that your client has had a challenging journey to attend the showing.
+Unpredictable weather can make it difficult to reach a property and it could be the case that your client has had a challenging journey to attend the showing.
 Your job is to make sure there are no additional challenges once they arrive.

 A real estate agent should always arrive before their client, and this is especially important when conducting home showings in the snow or rain.
 Avoid making them wait on the doorstep and watch for your client arriving so you can be at the door ready to welcome them.